TrungKhoaLe/python-zone/README.md

 - Encoding binary attachments in emails.
 - Storing binary data in JSON or XML data structures.
 - Encoding binary data for transfer over HTTP headers or URL parameters.

+## `yield` statement

+- Similar to the `return` keyword: one returns values and the other returns a generator object to the one who calls the function.

+- One major dissimilarity is return terminates the executions of the function, while yield pauses the execution of the function.

+_Advantages:_

+- Memory efficency is high since the execution happens only when the caller iterates over the object.

+- Pausing and resuming from the same point can be done easily as the variable states are kept track.

+_Disadvantages:_

+- The flow of code might be difficult to understand,

+- Might cause erros in the program if the calling of generator functions is not handled properly.